punit170/DSL-for-LogicGate-designers/README.md

 ```

    + MAP() facilitates the optimization of logical expressions by transforming them according to predefined rules, allowing for more efficient evaluation.
-   + Note: MAP() can simplify LogicGate expressions within an IF() block by evaluating logical expression statements inside its thenClause() and elseClause().
+   + MAP() can also simplify LogicGate expressions within an IF() block by evaluating logical expression statements inside its thenClause() and elseClause().

 ---